truenas/documentation/content/TruenasApps/StableApps/AddStorjNode.md

   If the identity is not present in the storage directory, it generates and authorizes one automatically.
   This can take a long time and consume system resources while it generates one.

-* Prepare TrueNAS SCALE for the app installation by [creating the datasets](#creating-the-storj-datasets-on-truenas-scale) for the application storage, and a new user if not using the default apps user.
+* Prepare TrueNAS for the app installation by [creating the datasets](#creating-the-storj-datasets-on-truenas) for the application storage, and a new user if not using the default apps user.

    Create a parent dataset, such as *storj-node* and then the two storage datasets (**identity** and **data**) under it.
    Select **apps** as the **Dataset Preset** for these datasets.
 You can modify the dataset ACLs at the time of creation, or modify them later when adding them in the app.